morrownr/8821au-20210708/README.md

 ```bash
 $ cd ~/src/8821au-20210708
 ```
 Step 8: Warning: this step only applies if you are installing to Raspberry Pi *hardware*.
+You can skip this step if installing to x86 or amd64 based systems.

 Run a preparation script
 ```